flavtor/github_page/content/posts/git-github-guide.md

     # caption: "<text>" # display caption under cover
     relative: false # when using page bundles set this to true
     hidden: true # only hide on current single page
 ---

-Certainly!
-Here's a translation of the provided text into French:

----

 # Comprendre et Utiliser Git et GitHub